rubulhoquechoudhury/civicMitra/README.md

-# CivicPulse
+# CivicMitra

 ## About

-CivicPulse is a civic issue reporting platform.
+CivicMitra is a civic issue reporting platform.
 Citizens can submit reports (potholes, garbage, street lights, etc.) with optional photo evidence.
 Authorities get a dashboard to view and manage reports by state and district.

 ## Why We Built It